 Environmental Monitoring and Assessment

-Informed-decision making requires the availability of integrated, relevant, timely and easy accessible information and its appropriate assessment.
-This in turn requires that adequate monitoring programmes, data and information management systems, assessment and reporting routines and methods are in place.
-The Programme on Environmental Monitoring and Assessment assists, therefore, UNECE member States in working with environmental data and information to enable their timely flows and adequate assessment.
-In this way, the Programme helps enable an informed decision-making process, both nationally and internationally, in the environmental sector.
+Informed-decision-making requires integrated, relevant, timely and easy accessible information and its appropriate assessment.
+To achieve this, adequate monitoring programmes, data and information management systems, assessment and reporting routines and methods have to be in place.
+The UNECE Environmental Monitoring and Assessment Programme assists member States in working with environmental data and information to ensure their timely flow and adequate assessment.
+In this way, the Programme helps enable informed decision-making processes, both nationally and internationally, in the environmental sector.

-The sixth Global Environment Outlook (GEO-6) Assessment for the Pan-European region paints a comprehensive picture of the environmental factors contributing to human health and well-being at the regional level.
-Backed by a large body of recent, credible scientific evidence, regional-wide consultations and a robust intergovernmental process, the assessment demonstrates that regional and global multilateral environmental agreements have improved environmental conditions in the Pan-European region.
+The Sixth Global Environment Outlook (GEO-6) Assessment for the Pan-European Region paints a comprehensive picture of the environmental factors related to human health and well-being at the regional level.
+Backed by a large body of recent, credible scientific evidence, region-wide consultations and a robust intergovernmental process, the assessment demonstrates that regional and global multilateral environmental agreements have improved environmental conditions in the pan-European region.
 It also highlights the complexity of the interlinked environmental, social and economic challenges now confronting decision makers.

 Access the full report and e-book here.